 In addition, the firm has submitted amicus curiae briefs in almost every state and has, by invitation, frequently participated in oral argument of particularly significant cases.
 Courts have adopted or favorably cited Wiley Rein's amicus curiae briefs on numerous occasions.
 Examples of key cases where we have represented insurance trade groups, including the American Insurance Association (AIA), the Complex Insurance Claims Litigation Association (CICLA), the National Association of Mutual Insurance Companies (NAMIC), and the Property Casualty Insurers Association of America (PCI), as amici include:

 - Hartford Casualty Insurance v.
 Swift Distribution, No. S207172 (Cal.
 June 12, 2014).
-Wiley Rein represented AIA and CICLA as amici curiae in the California Supreme Court in this appeal establishing that without a statement that expressly, or by clear implication, refers specifically to a claimant’s product or business and clearly derogates that product or business, there is no disparagement and the personal and advertising injury coverage under a CGL policy will not be triggered.
+Wiley Rein represented CICLA as amici curiae in the California Supreme Court in this appeal establishing that without a statement that expressly, or by clear implication, refers specifically to a claimant’s product or business and clearly derogates that product or business, there is no disparagement and the personal and advertising injury coverage under a CGL policy will not be triggered.
 In so ruling, the court disagreed with the theory of disparagement accepted in Travelers Property Casualty Co. of America v.
 Charlotte Russe Holding, Inc., 207 Cal.
 App.
 4th 969 (Cal.
 Ct.
 App.
 2012).

 - KeySpan Gas East Corp. v.
 Munich Reinsurance America, Inc., et al., No. 110 (N.Y.
 June 10, 2014).
-Wiley Rein represented AIA and CICLA as amici curiae in this appeal in which the New York Court of Appeals held that an insurer is not required to disclaim coverage for environmental contamination claims on late notice grounds “as soon as reasonably possible,” a standard drawn from a statute only applicable to death and bodily injury claims arising out of New York accidents and brought under New York liability policies.
+Wiley Rein represented CICLA as amici curiae in this appeal in which the New York Court of Appeals held that an insurer is not required to disclaim coverage for environmental contamination claims on late notice grounds “as soon as reasonably possible,” a standard drawn from a statute only applicable to death and bodily injury claims arising out of New York accidents and brought under New York liability policies.

 - K2 Investment Group, LLC, et al. v.
 American Guarantee & Liability Insurance Co., No. 6 (N.Y.
 Feb.
 18, 2014).
 Wiley Rein represented AIA and CICLA as amici curiae at the rehearing stage of this appeal, in which the New York high court reversed its initial ruling and held that an insurer's breach of its duty to defend does not bar it from later relying on policy exclusions.